pyapp-kit/psygnal/docs/usage.md

 signal.connect_setatttr(obj, 'x')
 ```

-## Querying the sender
+## Querying the Sender

-Your callback may occasionally need to know which signal
-invoked the callback.
+Your callback may occasionally need to know which signal invoked the callback.

 Similar to Qt's [`QObject.sender()`](https://doc.qt.io/qt-5/qobject.html#sender)
 method, a callback can query the sender using the `Signal.sender()` class